ArrojoDrigoLab/AlphaCellAging/README.md

 This repository contains scripts and links to analysis data used to generate manuscript figures.

+**Figure 6 and 7**: R scripts for:
+  i) snRNA-sequencing
-**Figure 6 and 7**: R scripts for: i) snRNA-sequencing, and ii) pseudobulk from snRNA-seq clusters are located in Github.
+  ii) pseudobulk from snRNA-seq clusters are located in Github.

 Refer to Zenodo ([doi: 10.5281/zenodo.20496993](https://zenodo.org/records/20496994)) for Cellbender-processed 10X CellRanger files, and processed seurat object (integrated_mouse_scRNAseq.rds)